RagexPrince683/mchelio/README.md

-KNOWN INCOMPATIBILITIES:
+# KNOWN INCOMPATIBILITIES:

-CMDcam
+-CMDcam

-Optifine setting Fast render (thermals)
+-Optifine setting: Fast render - (may break thermals)

-Dynamic FOV (breaks zooming functionality) skin port (makes McheliDummyEntity have a steve skin) (may be fixed, have not tested) Fisk's Superheroes's Slow-motion vision (unchecked) Xradar & Mcheli on servers (set the config option for the mcheli issue to false in the xradar config) Sqeedometer (Mcheli speeds rubberneck and use partial tick hacks so the speeds fluctuate)
+-Setting: Turning off Dynamic FOV - (breaks zooming functionality)

+-skin port (makes McheliDummyEntity have a steve skin) (may be fixed, have not tested)

+-Fisk's Superheroes's Slow-motion vision (unchecked)

+~~Xradar & Mcheli on servers (set the config option for the mcheli issue to false in the xradar config)~~ *Use XenoFactions instead!

+Sqeedometer (Mcheli speeds rubberneck and use partial tick hacks so the speeds fluctuate)